yecril71pl/cpp-docs.pl-pl/docs/standard-library/front-insert-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Operatory zarówno preincrementation i postincrementation zwracać ten sam rezultat.
+Operatory preincrementation i postincrementation zwracać ten sam wynik.

 ### <a name="example"></a>Przykład